Patrick O'Connell (footballer): Sheffield Wednesday

 A terrific performer in the heart of the defence, O'Connell made his English First Division debut for Sheffield Wednesday against Bury on the last day of the 1908–09 season.
-However, in subsequent seasons he was unable to establish himself as a regular in the Wednesday first team due to competition from English McConnell, Jimmy Spoors and Bob McSkimming.
-As a result, he made just 21 senior appearances, 18 in the league and 3 in the FA Cup.
-However while with Wednesday, O'Connell made two of his six international appearances for Ireland.
+However, in subsequent seasons, he was unable to establish himself as a regular in the Wednesday first team, due to competition from English McConnell, Jimmy Spoors and Bob McSkimming.
+As a result, he made just 21 senior appearances, 18 in the league and three in the FA Cup.
+However, while with Wednesday, O'Connell made two of his six international appearances for Ireland.

 Hull City

-O'Connell left Sheffield Wednesday for Hull City in March 1912 and subsequently made 58 Second Division appearances for City during the 1912–13 and 1913–14 seasons.
-While with City he also made a further three appearances for Ireland.
+O'Connell left Sheffield Wednesday for Hull City in March 1912, and subsequently made 58 Second Division appearances for City during the 1912–13 and 1913–14 seasons.
+While with City, he also made a further three appearances for Ireland.

 Manchester United

-O'Connell's impressive performances with Ireland attracted the attention of Manchester United whom he signed for in May 1914 for a fee of £1,000.
-During the 1914–15 season he served as United team captain, made 34 First Division appearances and scored twice.
+O'Connell's impressive performances with Ireland attracted the attention of Manchester United, for whom he signed in May 1914 for a fee of £1,000.
+During the 1914–15 season, he served as United team captain, made 34 First Division appearances and scored twice.
 He also played one further game for the club in the FA Cup.
 He made his league debut and scored his first goal for the club on 2 September 1914 in a 3–1 home defeat against Oldham Athletic.
-He scored his second goal on 10 April 1915 in a 2–2 home draw with Middlesbrough and made his final English League appearance for the club on 26 April in a 1–0 home win against Aston Villa.
+He scored his second goal on 10 April 1915 in a 2–2 home draw with Middlesbrough, and made his final English league appearance for the club on 26 April in a 1–0 home win against Aston Villa.

 O'Connell's time at United saw the club finish third from bottom in the First Division, narrowly avoiding relegation by a single point.
 He also became embroiled in the infamous 1915 British football betting scandal.
-On 2 April 1915 relegation threatened United defeated mid-table Liverpool 2–0 in a home league game.
+On 2 April 1915, relegation threatened United defeated mid-table Liverpool 2–0 in a home league game.
 It subsequently emerged that the game was fixed by a small group of players from both sides.
-David Goldblatt argues that the players concern was not who went up or down the league, but due to the First World War, that there would be no league at all the following season.
+David Goldblatt argues that the players' concern was not who went up or down the league, but due to the First World War, that there would be no league at all the following season.
 Believing they would soon be unemployed, the players arranged a betting pool and backed United to win 2–0.
-This was the score when O'Connell took a penalty which went well wide O'Connell escaped punishment but three of his teammates – Sandy Turnbull, Arthur Whalley and Enoch West – and four Liverpool players later received lifetime suspensions from The Football Association.
+This was the score when O'Connell took a penalty which went well wide O'Connell escaped punishment, but three of his teammates – Sandy Turnbull, Arthur Whalley and Enoch West – and four Liverpool players later received lifetime suspensions from The Football Association.
 During the war, O'Connell remained a United player and also guested for Clapton Orient, Rochdale and Chesterfield.